Experts are overseas: Amazon refuses to appear before Parliament committee

 Written byShalini Ojha

-E-commerce giant Amazon refused to appear before a Parliament committee looking into the Personal Data Protection Bill, 2019, saying experts on the matter were abroad, reports said on Friday.
+E-commerce giant Amazon has refused to appear before a Parliament committee looking into the Personal Data Protection Bill, 2019, saying experts on the matter are abroad.

 This amounts to breach of privilege, the committee's chairperson BJP's Meenakshi Lekhi said.